crusher-dev/crusher/README.md

 4.)
 Making things simple and fast.
 We take inspiration from Figma, Linear :D.

-## 🛣️ Some use cases

-- Testing your app e2e with each commit or in dev.
-- Testing responsiveness of your UIs.
-- Ensuring your app across different browsers.
-- Alerting system when any component stops working.
-- Debug system that helps you when something breaks.
-- Creating automated tools or scraping data from site.
-- Or maybe keeping an eye on your competitor 👀

 ## Is Crusher the right choice for me?